tsukinoko-kun/yab/README.md

 Yab is just that.

 Use Lua scripts to define specific actions and execute them from the command line.

+> [!CAUTION]
+> This project is still in very early stages of development.
+> Expect breaking changes.
+> Stable API is guaranteed at v1.0.0

 ## Does that not already exist?